palikar/dotfiles/.emacs.d/EMACS.md

 # Helm goodies

 The best and the most fully fledged completion engine for emacs IMO.
 I cannot be productive in my emacs without this.
-When you are in minibuffer and start typing, things just appear as you type, you can select multiple items, perform actions on all of the (example: open multiple files with single `C-x C-f`) and many more features that I should probalby use on more regular basis.
+When you are in minibuffer and start typing, things just appear as you type, you can select multiple items, perform actions on all of the (example: open multiple files with single `C-x C-f`) and many more features that I should probably use on more regular basis.

 -   [helm](https://github.com/emacs-helm/helm)